-- 4.Accumulated depreciation of owned equipment and property at June 30, 2004 and December 31, 2003 was \$8.2 billion and \$7.8 billion, respectively.
+- 4.Accumulated depreciation of owned equipment and property at June 30, 2004 and December 31, 2003 was \$8.9 billion and \$8.5 billion, respectively.
 Accumulated amortization of equipment and property under capital leases at June 30, 2004 and December 31, 2003 was \$1.1 billion. - 5.As discussed in Note 8 to the consolidated financial statements in the 2003 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax asset.
-The Company's deferred tax asset valuation allowance increased \$72 million during the six months ended June 30, 2004 to \$1.1 billion as of June 30, 2004. - 6.In February 2004, American issued \$180 million of Fixed Rate Secured Notes due 2009, which bear interest at 7.25 percent.
+The Company's deferred tax asset valuation allowance increased \$59 million during the six months ended June 30, 2004 to \$722 million as of June 30, 2004. - 6.During the six-month period ended June 30, 2004, AMR Eagle borrowed approximately \$355 million (net of discount), under various debt agreements, related to the purchase of regional jet aircraft, including certain seller financed agreements.
+These debt agreements are secured by the related aircraft, have interest rates which are either fixed or variable based on LIBOR plus a spread, and mature over various periods of time through 2020.
+As of June 30, 2004, the effective interest rates on these agreements range up to 4.75 percent.
+These debt agreements are guaranteed by AMR.

+In addition, in February 2004, American issued \$180 million of Fixed Rate Secured Notes due 2009, which bear interest at 7.25 percent.
 As of June 30, 2004, these notes are secured by certain spare parts (with a net book value of \$219 million), and by \$37 million in cash collateral (classified as Other assets on the accompanying condensed consolidated financial statements).